Last Updated | April 14, 2026

 Regional hospitals and specialty networks typically invest $500K–$2M+ for broader Epic rollouts, driven by expanded integrations (LIS, RIS/PACS, e-prescribing), care settings, and revenue cycle depth.
 Training intensity rises with stakeholder diversity, and governance must support cross-department standardization.

 Large enterprises (200+ physicians, multiple campuses) frequently see $5M–$20M+.
-Drivers include site-specific workflow variation, SmartData Element proliferation, heavy data conversion, and multi-environment validation.
+How much does Epic cost for a hospital at this scale is driven by site-specific workflow variation, SmartData Element proliferation, heavy data conversion, and multi-environment validation.

 Technical Architecture and Integration Requirements